cloudiator/colosseum/documentation/api/entities/CloudCredential.md

 ###Description

-Returns a list of Credential entities supported by the system.
+Returns a list of Credential entities stored in the system.

 ###Request Parameters
 None